wuxiankof/CarND-Path-Planning-Project/README.md

 ## How to write a README
 A well written README file can enhance your project and portfolio.
 Develop your abilities to create professional README files by completing [this free course](https://www.udacity.com/course/writing-readmes--ud777).

+## Reflection

+### 1. Introduction

+This Refection Section provides general descriptions of new classes/codes that I have created and the specific descriptions of the codes generating paths for the self-driving car.

+### 2. Description of New Classes/Files I Have Created

+1. **PathPlanner Class**

+   - The PathPlanner Class is aimed to set up an environment taking the reference of all map way points, receiving location data of the self-driving car and fusion data of all other vehicles, and coordinate with all Vehicle objects at each time step;

+   - Variables defined for this Class includes:
+        - `Vehicle ego_Vehicle`: an object of the Vehicle class representing the self-driving car through out the entire simulation period.
+        - `std::map<int, Vehicle> vehicles`: a map storing objects of the Vehicle class for all other vehicles in the simulation environment.
+        - five vectors storing the map way points reference information.

+   - Functions defined for this Class includes:
+        - `void update_ego_vehicle(x, y, s, d, yaw, speed, previous_path_x, previous_path_y, end_path_s, end_path_d)`: to update the variable ego_Vehicle with the latest location/kinematics.
+        - `void update_vehicles(sensor_fusion_data)`: to update all vehicle objects with the sensor fusion data stored in the map variable vehicles.
+        - `void get_ego_trajectory(&next_x_vals, &next_y_vals)`: to obtain the planned trajectory which contains coordinates of points in the next 50 time steps.

+2. **Vehicle Class**

+   - The Vehicle Class is defined for both the self-driving car (ego vehicle) and all other vehicles in the simulation environment.
+It includes attributes and functions that trace vehicle kinematics, predict future trajectories and path planning for the ego vehicle.

+   - Variables defined for this Class includes:
+        - `double time_per_timestep`: time step of the simulation, which is set as 0.02 seconds per timestep as provided.
+        - `double v, v_prev, a`: current speed, speed in previous time step and current acceleration.
+        - `double yaw`: current yaw value.
+If it's for the ego vehicle object, the unit is in degree/sec; otherwise, the unit is in rad/sec.
+        - `float target_speed`: speed the vehicle is targeting to.
+        - `float speed_limit`: the speed limit which is set to 49.5 MPH times 0.44704 (MPH converted to m/s: 1.6*1000/3600 or 1/2.24).
+        - `string state`: state of the vehicle which is currently only set as the default state "CS" (Constant Speed).
+Will be expanded to other states in future (not in this submission).
+         - other variables/pointers for the map way points reference information, as well as the previous path's information.

+   - Functions defined for this Class includes:
+        - `void Update_Vehicle_Info(car_info)`: to update vehicle info at each time step.
+        - `float position_at(t)`: calculate position of the vehicle at time t.
+        - `vector<Vehicles> generate_predictions(timesteps)`: generate predictions of paths for other vehicles.
+        - `vector<bool> check_others(lane, &predictions, &rVehicle)`: check if there are adjacent vehicles (both front and back) in a perticular lane.
+        - `vector<Vehicle> generate_trajectory(&predictions)`: generate trajectory.

+3. **Others**

+    - in the Helpers.h/.cpp, I have defined a convenient function `int d2LaneNumber(d)` which is to convert value d to the lane number.

+### 3. Specific Description of Codes for Generating Paths for the Self-driving Car

+1. **At each time step (0.02 second)**:

+   - the PathPlanner object will obtain all other vehicles' locations and pass it to the ego_Vehicle object.

+   - then the ego_Vehicle object will make use of this information to carry out its path planning through the function `Vehicle::generate_trajectory(predictions)`.

+2. **In the ego_Vehicle object's function** `Vehicle::generate_trajectory(predictions)`, it will plan the trajectory through the following steps:

+   - Select starting point(s) of the trajectory.
+If the previous path is almost empty, the starting points will be the current location of the car together with one more point at its back; however, if the size of the previous path is greater than 2, the starting points will be the last two points of the path.

+   - Check if there are other vehicles in the vicinity.
+The function `Vehicle::check_others(lane, vehicle)` will be used to check if there are other vehicle(s) in the vicinity. if there is a vehicle in front within 30 meters, the ego vehicle will slow down its speed by 0.224 m/s at each time step; otherwise, it will just increase the speed by the same acceleration rate.
+0.224 m/s up to a speed limit 49.5 mph.

+   - Try to perform lane changing if allowed.
+The function `Vehicle::check_others(lane, vehicle)` will also assist to check if there is sufficient space in adjacent lanes to perform lane changing.
+If there is, the ego vehicle will prepare to perform lane changing.

+   - Smooth the path using spline.
+In order to meet the Rubrics requirements that the car does not exceed a total acceleration of 10 m/s^2 and a jerk of 10 m/s^3, the path to be constructed need to be smoothed.
+The [spline Class](https://kluge.in-chemnitz.de/opensource/spline/) is adopted for this purpose.
+It includes the transformation of global coordinates to the vehicle's local coordinates to perform the spline interpolation, and then transform back again at the end.

+3. **At the end of each time step (0.02 second)**, the code model will return a path trajectory which includes 50 points for the ego vehicle to execute next.